xiaoxiae/slama.dev/reading.md

 	3. **Oathbringer**
 	4. **The Rhythm of War** ⭐

 - **Mistborn** [[Wikipedia](https://en.wikipedia.org/wiki/Mistborn_series)] -- another amazing series from Brandon Sanderson with another well thought-out magic system.
-The first and the second eras vary greatly in their setting (medieval \(\times\) industrial revolution), but I would argue that they both work extremely well.
+The first and the second eras vary greatly in their setting (medieval × industrial revolution), but I would argue that they both work extremely well.
 	- The First Era:
 		1. **The Final Empire** ⭐
 		2. **The Well of Ascension**